ory/docs/docs/keto/sdk/api.md

 }
 ```

+_OryAccessControlPolicyRole OryAccessControlPolicyRole
-_OryAccessControlPolicyRole oryAccessControlPolicyRole represents a group of
+OryAccessControlPolicyRole oryAccessControlPolicyRole represents a group of
 users that share the same role.
 A role could be an administrator, a moderator, a
 regular user or some other sort of role._